vincemann/XAttrPreserver/README.md

 WARNING:

   Create a backup of your .bashrc file before using! (cat ~/.bashrc > ~/.bashrc.bak).
-  This is bad python and only tested with python3.5 on Ubuntu 16.04.
+  Only tested with python3.5 on Ubuntu 16.04.
   If something goes wrong just restore you .bashrc or delete the entries in it yourself.